Yoko Narahashi: Biography

 Returning again to Japan, Narahashi founded two companies.
 The first was an English conversation school (Eikaiwa), Model Language Studio (MLS), which taught English through theater.
 The school now has branches in 34 countries.
 The second was a production and management company, United Performers' Studio (UPS), based on the Actors Studio in New York City.
 In 1998, she served as the founding director of UPS Academy, a method acting school geared towards foreign actors.

 Narahashi was once married to Johnny Nomura, the producer behind the popular Japanese band Godiego.
-She wrote the lyrics for Gandhara, The Galaxy Express 999, and Holy and Bright.
-They have since been divorced.
+She wrote the lyrics to the songs Gandhara, The Galaxy Express 999 and Holy and Bright, as well as the lyrics for The Glacier Fox soundtrack.
+Nomura and Narahashi have since been divorced.